alchemyplatform/aa-sdk/site/packages/aa-accounts/light-account/actions/transferOwnership.md

 ## Parameters

-- `client: SmartAccountClient` -- the provider to use to send the transaction
+- `client: SmartAccountClient` -- the client to use to send the transaction
 - `options: TransferLightAccountOwnershipParams` -- the options to use to transfer ownership
-  - `newOwner: Address` -- the new owner of the account
+  - `newOwner: TOwner extends SmartAccountSigner = SmartAccountSigner` -- the new owner of the account
   - `waitForTxn?: boolean` -- optionally, wait for the transaction to be mined with the UO
   - `account?: LightAccount` -- optionally, pass the account if your client is not connected to it